 The phrase “link in bio” has become a standard sign-off in Instagram captions.
-It’s so commonplace that it shows up in music, art, and gifs.
+It’s so commonplace that it appears in music, art, and GIFs.
 The phrase even has its own set of Instagram Stickers.

 Since launching the app, Instagram has limited all accounts to a single clickable link, which lives in your Instagram bio.
-So, it’s not surprising that anyone looking to drive traffic outside the app directs people to their Instagram bio link.
+So, it’s unsurprising that anyone looking to drive traffic outside the app directs people to their Instagram bio link.

-But how do you make the most of that seriously valuable real estate?
+But how do you make the most of that precious real estate?
 Should you add your homepage and call it a day?
 Or switch it up every so often to keep your content fresh?
 With any the platforms on this list of link in bio tools, you can get the best of both worlds.